vaheed/everestctl-api/README.md

 ## Notes on `everestctl`

 The app invokes `everestctl` using safe, argument-validated subprocess calls.
 Adjust the exact subcommands in `app.py` under the `create_tenant` / `delete_tenant` / `rotate_password` endpoints to match your CLI semantics.
+If you need the CLI on your host, follow the official Everest documentation for installation steps appropriate to your platform.

 ## Development